elifesciences-publications/AIS-geometry-and-excitability-2019/README.md

 We show that either shifting a point AIS away from the soma or increasing the total Na conductance in the AIS decreases the voltage threshold.

-* ` figure_7.py`: We compare the theoretical threshold with the threshold measured in a simple model of spike initiation and in a simple biophysical model of an AP.
+* ` figure_6.py`: We compare the theoretical threshold with the threshold measured in a simple model of spike initiation and in a simple biophysical model of an AP.
-It is possible to either run the simulations, or only plot the figure based on previously saved results (`figure_7.npz`).
+It is possible to either run the simulations, or only plot the figure based on previously saved results (`figure_6.npz`).

 ### A spatially extended AIS

 We show that threshold variations can be separated in three independent contributions:
 AIS length, AIS middle position and density of Nav channels in the AIS.

-* `figure_8.py`: Relation between threshold and AIS start position and length in the biophysical model, for a fixed Na conductance density in the AIS.
+* `figure_7.py`: Relation between threshold and AIS start position and length in the biophysical model, for a fixed Na conductance density in the AIS.
+It is possible to either run the simulations, or only plot the figure based on previously saved results (`figure_7.npz`).

+* `figure_8.py`: Effect of compressing the AIS around its middle position, for a fixed total Na conductance at the AIS.
 It is possible to either run the simulations, or only plot the figure based on previously saved results (`figure_8.npz`).

-* `figure_9.py`: Effect of compressing the AIS around its middle position, for a fixed total Na conductance at the AIS.
+* `figure_9.py`: Dependence of the voltage threshold on AIS length, AIS middle position and density of Nav channels in the AIS.
 It is possible to either run the simulations, or only plot the figure based on previously saved results (`figure_9.npz`).

-* `figure_10.py`: Dependence of the voltage threshold on AIS length, AIS middle position and density of Nav channels in the AIS.
-It is possible to either run the simulations, or only plot the figure based on previously saved results (`figure_10.npz`).

 ### Non-sodium axonal currents

 We show that if a strong hyperpolarizing current is present a the AIS, the threshold can increase when the AIS is shifted away from the soma.

-* `figure_11.py`: We measure the voltage threshold in the biophysical model when a hyperpolarizing conductance (Kv7-like conductance) is added in the distal half of the AIS.
+* `figure_10.py`: We measure the voltage threshold in the biophysical model when a hyperpolarizing conductance (Kv7-like conductance) is added in the distal half of the AIS.
+It is possible to either run the simulations, or only plot the figure based on previously saved results (`figure_10.npz`).

-* `figure_12.py`: We compare the voltage threshold at the soma and at the AIS with the resting membrane potential at the soma and the AIS, for different point AIS positions and injected current in the AIS.
+* `figure_11.py`: We compare the voltage threshold at the soma and at the AIS with the resting membrane potential at the soma and the AIS, for different point AIS positions and injected current in the AIS.
+It is possible to either run the simulations, or only plot the figure based on previously saved results (`figure_11.npz`).

+### Role of axon morphology

+* `figure_12.py`: Effet of axon morphology on the relation between AIS position and excitability in the biophysical model.
+It is possible to either run the simulations, or only plot the figure based on previously saved results (`figure_12a.npz`, `figure_12b.npz`, `figure_12c.npz`, `figure_12d.npz`).

 ## Methods